This site presents a reference view of an IDDAS-compatible implementation.

 The protocol imposes no upfront friction on experimentation, evaluation, or early adoption.

-Pricing is defined to support capacity provisioning without influencing economic outcomes.
+Pricing, where applied by an implementation, is defined to support capacity provisioning without influencing economic outcomes.

 The pricing model is designed to: